How to Sign-Up you ask?

-To sign up for a stage, choose a stage you would like to join and click the "Select your Stage" button on the main page.
+To sign up for a stage, choose a stage you would like to join and click the "Register to Join the Journey" button on the main page.
 Stage Type is coordinated by color to indicate what type of leg it is: As shown below

 - Motorcycle stages are indicated in Red

 - Rucker & Walker stages are indicated in Green